Skip Navigation

 User Interviews

 User interviews are one of the most flexible and adaptable research methods at our disposal.
 Generally, they’re live, 45-to-60 minute structured but candid conversations with a single participant, in which a skillful researcher asks a range of prepared questions on a topic of interest to gain a good understanding of their subjects’ attitudes, beliefs, desires and experiences.
-Usually, we like to conduct a number of interviews (more than three) so that patterns or trends can be detected.
+User interviews are a qualitative research method that generates qualitative data, providing deep insights into user needs and behaviors.
+Interview formats can vary: structured interviews follow a fixed set of questions for consistency, semi structured interviews (or semi structured) balance predetermined questions with flexibility to explore new topics, and unstructured interviews are open-ended conversations ideal for early ideation.
+Semi structured interviews are often used for their adaptability in UX research.
+Usually, we like to conduct multiple interviews (more than three) so that patterns or trends can be detected and consistent feedback can be identified.
+Selecting the right interview participants and encouraging participants talking during interviews is crucial for gathering rich, meaningful insights.

-In short, they’re a powerful tool in Discovery for a number of reasons – aligning the project’s development with its strategic goals, advancing the tactical plans for finding new design opportunities, generating ideas, and validating assumptions about users, use cases and context of use.
+Building rapport and using small talk at the beginning of interviews helps make participants comfortable and open up more during the session.
+In short, they’re a powerful tool in Discovery for a number of reasons – aligning the project’s development with its strategic goals, advancing the tactical plans for finding new design opportunities, generating new insights, and validating assumptions about users, use cases and context of use.
+Continuous interviews, conducted over time, can reveal evolving perspectives and deeper understanding.
+User interviews can also be combined with other methods and supported by other tools to create a comprehensive research approach.
+Product teams and UX designers use these insights to inform decisions across product development, design, and strategy.
+Interviewing a target user during pilot testing helps refine the interview process and ensures the guide captures relevant insights.
+User interviews are also valuable for gathering feedback on existing products, helping to identify areas for improvement and innovation.
+Before synthesizing the data, it is essential to analyze user interviews to extract actionable findings.
 When done properly, user interviews yield a large amount of data, including detailed notes, transcripts and videos, that are then synthesized into different themes and artifacts to help inform the project direction and design.
 They are an important first step toward identifying the opportunities and shaping our efforts in finding a meaningful solution.

 Usability Testing

 Like user interviews, usability testing is also an integral part of user experience design.
 It’s a way of seeing how easy a solution is to use and helps us better understand the reaction of the target audience to the intended experience.
+Usability testing can be conducted as moderated testing, where a facilitator guides participants in real time, or as unmoderated usability tests, where users complete tasks independently without supervision, allowing for faster and larger-scale insights.
 We look for what issues arise in the course of a series of interactions, a flow, and we look for the completion of specific tasks.
+Usability testing collects both qualitative methods, such as observing user behavior and understanding motivations, and quantitative data, such as task completion rates and error counts, to provide a comprehensive view of user behavior.
+It is also a form of quantitative research when measuring user performance metrics.
+Gathering user feedback during usability testing is crucial for evaluating ideas and improving the product.
 The main benefit is to identify the usability problems with the design prototypes as early and as often as possible in the process, so we can minimize the cost of fixing those defects which might be more costly and more time consuming to change later on in the process.

 The Takeaway